retango/korg-ms20m-extra-midi2cv/README.md

 # Korg MS-20M Extra Midi to CV Module
-Midi-to-CV internal module for the Korg MS-20M, to get CV for PBend, MWheel, Vel and ATouch
+## Intro

-This is a module that snoops into the Midi In of the Korg MS-20M (the 5-pin midi socket only, not USB), and creates CV signals for Pitch Bend (PB), Mod Wheel (MW, CC 1), Velocity (Vel) and Channel Aftertouch (AT).
+The [Korg MS-20M](https://www.korg.com/us/products/dj/ms_20mkit/) is a desktop module that add many features over the original MS-20, but it also removes two: there is no VCO2 CV IN, nor Control Wheel CV.
+The VCO2 CV IN mod was done by beatnic.jp (see [this link](http://beatnic.jp/wp/wp-content/uploads/2015/10/MS-20M_Kit_Reconstruction.pdf)).
+With this module, I solve for the missing control wheel CV, by snooping into the Midi In signal from the 5-pin socket (not USB), and providing CV patch points for Pitch Bend (PB), Mod Wheel (MW, CC 1), Velocity (Vel) and Channel Aftertouch (AT).
 PB CV is -5V to +5V, while MW, Vel and AT CVs are 0V to +5V.

-You patch these 4 CV signals using 4 of the 14 holes available in the MS-20M.
+Note that with this module, and maybe some minor modifications, you could also program other additions from midi, such as CV out with a different note priority (MS-20M is high note legato priority), 2nd midi  note CV out, multi trigger out instead of legato, etc.

 <img src="/images/Patch Points Zoom.jpeg" alt="Patch Points" width="400">
 <sub>The MS-20M in the pictures also has the VCO2 CV In mod.</sub>